ewileycoy/ewileycoy.github.io/_posts/2020-02-10-PKI-for-user-impersonation.md

 3. Limitation of risk if things went badly (e.g. a token is stolen or mis-used)

 ## Setup
-We currently utilize Windows 2012 R2 Active Directory  Certificate Services with an Active Directory integrated CA. A number of the defaults for the Windows CA role need to be changed during installation, so if you’re looking into setting up ADCS and PKI logins read a few trusted tutorials first.
+We currently utilize Windows 2012 R2 Active Directory  Certificate Services with an Active Directory integrated CA. This is not a tutorial on setting up this infrastructure, it’s got to be done with care and purpose so I’d recommend reading up before setting up your own CA/PKI.

-Windows logins with smart cards require a few pre-conditions, like Domain Controller certificates.
-A CRL or OCSP setup is not required, but very highly recommended and does work by default in Windows networks.
+Windows logins with smart cards require a few pre-conditions, like Domain Controller certificates and domain configuration, but work reasonably well out of the box.

 The tokens themselves needed to be easy to use and hold a number of certificates.
-I’ve used the Taglio PIVKey T600 USB token in the past and it seemed like a good choice for this project.
+I’ve used the [Taglio PIVKey T600 USB token](https://pivkey.com/) in the past and it seemed like a good choice for this project.
+USB form factor and large key storage were my main targets.

 The Taglio token can hold up to 30 certificates using their minidriver.
 They’re relatively inexpensive, have a standard USB form-factor, and are readily available through Amazon.
 By default though, Windows does not see all the certificates and won’t work correctly if you don’t take specific steps to map the certificates.
 Fortunately the PIVKey minidriver is pretty simple to distribute as an MSI file to windows clients.

 ## PKI Token security
-PKI tokens tend to be pretty secure by design.
-They have tamper-resistant circuitry and anti-hammering to block the PIN in the event of a brute-force attack.
-The Taglio tokens come with a pre-set all “0”s pin and admin key, so you must manage them prior to issuance to ensure the tokens are secure.
+The Taglio tokens are not the most flexible smart cards out there.
+The Java Card software they run comes with some default limitations around PIN requirements and lockout thresholds that cannot be changed.
+The tokens have a pre-set all “0”s pin and admin key, so you must initialize them prior to issuance to ensure the tokens are secure.

 I recommend using Versasec’s vSEC:CMS tool to set the admin key to a random value and securely storing that somewhere.
 It’s a nice advantage to be able to un-block the card in the event of a PIN lockout.

+Be sure to delete the default self-signed certificate on the token while you’re initializing them since you’ll be issuing your own.

-Importantly, the Taglio command-line admin tools treat the admin key differently than vSEC so only use one or the other when setting or recovering the admin key!
+Older versions of the Taglio command-line admin tools treat the admin key differently than vSEC so only use one or the other when setting or recovering the admin key!
 Worse yet, the admin key has no way to reset so blocking the admin key essentially makes PIN reset impossible.

 The Javacard operating system does not support changing the PIN policy, so you’re stuck with 6-8 characters and 10 tries until lockout.
 For me this is acceptable due to the manual issuance and limited use of the tokens.

 ## Issuance Restrictions and Auditing

-The enrollment agent certificate template specifies restrictions on which admins are permitted to issue certificates as enrollment agents.
-This way I can create a restricted delegate (e.g. managers) who can issue end-user certificates but not risk them issuing them for administrators.
+Since Windows 2008, the ADCS role has supported restricted enrollment agents.
+I highly recommend taking advantage of this; by default an enrollment agent can enroll a smart card for *any* user (including domain admins).
+Limiting what users can have certificates issued on their behalf significantly limits risk.

-Unfortunately the enrollment agent can’t be stopped from issuing certificates to themselves, so there is some separation of duties I can’t quite overcome.
+Unfortunately as far as I can tell, the enrollment agent can’t be stopped from issuing certificates to themselves, so there is some separation of duties I can’t quite overcome.
 Fortunately the agents will be limited to a few trusted managers who hopefully understand the importance of proper policy.

 Auditing AD Certificate Services is built-in to the Windows role, but must be activated both in Group Policy (the Advanced Audit settings must audit object access for Certification Services) AND the CA snap-in must be configured to enable auditing of specific certificate events.
 These events then make their way to the Windows Security event log for easy audit.

+Windows event 4887 logs the Subject and Requester so we can track who issued a certificate and when.
+To make sure your templates are being used the CA issues event ID [???] indicating it loaded a template for the request.

 Since ADCS lacks a remote issuance capability for signature-required requests[^1], I can force all issuance to be in-person.